 - Strain the pork and set aside

-- Add tomatillos and peppers to your broth to make it spicy and tangy (and green!)
+- Add tomatillos and peppers to your broth to make it spicy, tangy, and green

-- Add your pork back to the broth along with hominy
+- Add your pork back to the broth along with canned hominy

-This stew involves cooking the pork shoulder cubes in water until you get fork tender pork and broth as your soup base.
-I really enjoy a homemade broth over a boxed broth.
+By cooking the pork shoulder cubes in water — you get fork tender pork and broth as your soup base.
+Homemade broth is so much better than boxed broth.
 There’s just no comparison in taste.

 Garnishing and Serving Suggestions